The Holy Spirit or my conscience?

 Relying on the physical senses produces doubt.
 And anything that comes out of doubt does not please God.
 This is why a Christian must walk by faith and not by sight -2 Corinthians 5:7.
 God demonstrated that faith goes beyond sight when Romans 4:17 says, “God … called those things which be not as though they were.”
 Creation was made possible out of invisible things-Hebrews 11:3.
 Hallelujah!

-Click to watch “GUARD YOUR FAITH “ and “FAITH NOT FEAR” with Patrick E Quainoo for more about the subject of faith.
+Watch “GUARD YOUR FAITH “ and “FAITH NOT FEAR” with Patrick E Quainoo to learn more about faith.

 Let me hear from you.
 Send all your comments or questions to mailto:pqgm29@gmail.com